przemekdan1/Forbes-web-scraping/README.md

 # Forbes-web-scraping
-Place to store my work on
+Place to store my work on web scraping task